 Once the business as a whole aligns with this perspective, the next group to convince are the sellers themselves.
 Remain transparent while communicating new strategic sales goals and metrics that align with the global market’s current state.
 And importantly, as Forbes contributor Randy Illig notes, “Make the game winnable.”
 That is, when redefining the sales organization's metrics during this time, make it clear how a seller can positively move the needle and that it is possible for them to meet the new goals.

 So, although we are all sick of talking about this knuckleball of a year, a strategic changeup of your sales organization may be exactly what is needed to survive in crises and thrive in a return to normalcy.
 As a sales leader, fight for the safety of your org and for strategic alignment across the business.
 Act deliberately and proactively now, because it affects your company’s current and future standing within its competitive industry.

 Finally, seek out partners who have your back, and who can support and assist you in these organizational changes.
 Advanced Technology Group is one such partner; they have a team of SPM specialists ready to implement strategic changes for the increased efficiency, scalability, and longevity of your sales org.

 To find out more about Sales Performance Management (SPM) in the ATG Monetization Ecosystem™, visit ATG University.

 Hannah Sackett has been with ATG since she was 11 years old (not working, just as a groupie).

-These days, she is a consultant with the Sales Performance Management team and a Sales Software Architect.
+These days, she is a senior consultant with the Sales Performance Management team and a Sales Software Architect.